intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 The configuration file uses a simple YAML format where each top-level key is a name of a device architecture.
-There are sub-keys under each device for the supported aspects, sub-group sizes and AOT compiler ID.
+There are sub-keys under each device for the supported aspects and sub-group sizes.
 For example:

 ```
 intel_gpu_11_1: